Lock solutions in dialysis

 - To ensure the solution’s prophylactic efficacy, slowly instil a volume sufficient to fill the entire lumens of the VAD.

 - You may check the correct filling volume of each lumen as indicated on the device, or obtain instructions from the respective manufacturer.

-Feel free to download the instructions for use regarding different types of catheter lock solutions in dialysis:
+Download instructions for use for different types of catheter lock solutions in dialysis: